awbla/awbla-student-workflow/content/3-photogrammetry.md

 ##### These settings will *stay the same for the whole shoot* (all Levels in both Views):
 - Positioning of the feet of tripod *(aka we cannot move the tripod closer or further)*
+- exposure set using below settings (aim for even or slightly over exposed)
 - ISO/film speed
 - Aperture/F-Stop
 - Zoom/focal distance